-Extension Toxicology’s programs align with the NC Cooperative Extension’s mission of empowering people and providing solutions through educational programs that enrich the lives, land and economy of North Carolina.
+Extension Toxicology’s programs align with NC State Extension’s mission of empowering people and providing solutions through educational programs that enrich the lives, land and economy of North Carolina.

 Extension Toxicology Faculty and Staff